Here are two ways to help keep your face hydrated, soft, and glowing:

 - Thayers Alcohol-free Rose Petal Witch Hazel with Aloe Vera

 On to serums

-First, see my explanation of moisturizers verses serums.
+First, see my explanation of moisturizers versus serums.

-Serums are thinner liquids that generally have active ingredients that penetrate in the skin.
-They are used straight on the skin after cleansing and toning but before moisturizer and sunscreen.
+Serums are thinner liquids that generally have active ingredients that penetrate the skin.
+They are used straight on the skin after cleansing and toning but before moisturizers and sunscreen.
 A little bit goes a long way.
-Often serums are useful for treating specific skin care problems.
+Often serums are useful for treating specific skincare problems.
 There are serums for brightening treatments, anti-aging treatments, and sometimes acne treatments, none of which it sounds like you need.
-Serums are also good for people with very oily skin, as they can use them instead of traditional moisturizer.
+Serums are also good for people with very oily skin, as they can use them instead of traditional moisturizers.
 Some serums are simply used for extra hydration for dry skin during the winter for instance.
 Anyone can use other serums like Vitamin C serums since they offer antioxidant protection that everyone’s skin needs no matter what age they are.

 - Art Naturals® Enhanced Vitamin C Serum with Hyaluronic Acid